harleymckenzie/mcp-atlassian/README.md

 - **🔍 AI-Powered Confluence Search** - "Find our OKR guide in Confluence and summarize it"
 - **🐛 Smart Jira Issue Filtering** - "Show me urgent bugs in PROJ project from last week"
 - **📄 Content Creation & Management** - "Create a tech design doc for XYZ feature"
+- **🎫 Service Desk Management** - "Create a Service Desk request for database access"
+- **👥 Organization Management** - "List users in the Example organization"

 ### Feature Demo